COVID-19 Information and Updates

 The City of Casselberry is concerned about the safety and health of our Citizens and employees.
 Due to the continuing threat of the Coronavirus (COVID-19) pandemic on our community, the City is currently under a State of Public Health Emergency.

-Facebook Social NCity Hall will continue to be operational and accessible to residents and businesses by doing business online and over the phone Monday—Thursday, from 7:00 a.m.—5:30 p.m. daily.
+Facebook Social NCity Hall is operational and accessible to residents and businesses by doing business online and over the phone Monday—Thursday, from 7:00 a.m.—5:30 p.m. daily.

 Phone: (407) 262-7700

 Listen to the prompts and make the appropriate selection for a department or division you are trying to reach.

 STATE OF FLORIDA EXECUTIVE ORDER 20-139 - PHASE 2: SAFE.
 SMART.
 STEP-BY-STEP.
 PLAN FOR FLORIDA’S RECOVERY